Deceased persons: administration periods: agreeing the tax liability

 However see TSEM7376, for cases that should not be dealt with informally.

-You should bear in mind that income is charged to tax at the rate appropriate to the nature of the income received, for example
+Income is charged to tax at the rate appropriate to the nature of the income received, for example

 - dividends are chargeable at 7.5%